 Bergen in Norway

-If you made it to Norway to see Oslo, the seventh most happy place on earth, it would be a shame not to visit number six on this list of the happiest cities in the world, which is the beautiful city of Bergen!
+If you made it to Norway to see Oslo, the seventh most happy place on earth, it would be a shame not to visit number six on this list of the happiest cities in the world.
+This is the beautiful city of Bergen!
 You might want to take the train on the Bergensbaanen (also known as the Bergen Line) to get here.
 It shouldn’t be a surprise that Time Out asked if it was Europe’s best train trip because of the stunning scenery.
 Consider staying in a lovely home swap on the tiny island of Bjory, just a 20-minute drive from Bergen, once you have arrived.

 Copenhagen in Denmark